player-ui/tools/devtools/client/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](./LICENSE)

-The `@player-tools/devtools-client` exposes the Panel containing the ReactPlayer responsible for running the content sent by the Player devtool plugins on the inspected Player UI instance and the navigation bar.
+The `@player-tools/devtools-client` exposes the Panel with the ReactPlayer, which is responsible for running content sent by Player devtool plugins on the inspected Player UI instance.

 You can check how to use it in the [browser-extension](https://github.com/player-ui/browser-devtools) and [Flipper desktop App client](https://github.com/player-ui/tools/tree/main/devtools/plugins/mobile/flipper-desktop-client).